ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 | 2      | 10.19   |
 | 4      | 11.815  |

-When we had expected to see speedup executing in multiple cores, what we see here instead is the code slows down as the number of cores increase.
-There is something wrong with the code which doesn't meet the eye.
+Although we expected to see speedup executing in multiple cores, the code actually slows down as the number of cores increase.
+There's something unnoticably wrong with the code.

-We shall profile the performance with perf linux profiler.
+Let's profile the performance with the Linux `perf` profiler:

 ```
 $ perf record ./_build/default/float_init_par.exe 4 100_000_000
 $ perf report
 ```

-Perf report would look something like this:
+The `perf` report would look something like this:

 ![perf-report-1](images/perf_random_1.png)

-We can see the overhead at Random bits is a whooping 87.99%.
-Typically there is no one cause that we can attribute to such overheads, since they are very specific to the program.
+The overhead at Random bits is a whopping 87.99%!
+Typically there's no single cause that we can attribute to such overheads, since they are very specific to the program.
 It might need a little careful inspection to find out what is causing them.
-In this case, the Random module is sharing same state amongst all the domains, which is causing contention when multiple domains are trying to access it at a time.
+In this case, the Random module shares the same state amongst all domains, which causes contention when multiple domains are trying to access it simultaneously.

-To overcome that, we shall use a different state for every domain so that there is no contention due to shared state.
+To overcome that, use a different state for every domain so there isn't any contention from a shared state.

 ```ocaml
 module T = Domainslib.Task